Shashi456/ERC20Token-Trial/README.md

 This was a trial way to make an erc 20 token with existing code from some tutorial .
 This was done on the Ropsten Test Net , mainnet deploy deployments take actual ether which would cost money .

-You also use [Metamask](https://metamask.io/)for all of this and that is a good plugin to add to run ethereum based websites.
+You also use [Metamask] (https://metamask.io/)for all of this and that is a good plugin to add to run ethereum based websites.

 Solidity seems really interesting and now i have somewhat understood ethereum and the erc20 tokens more than i used to.